gwm17/Mask/README.md

 Input.txt can be replaced by any text file with the correct format.

 ## Requirements
 MASK requires that ROOT is installed for data writting and visualization, as well as for random number generation.
-It also requires gsl to calculate Legendre Polynomials.
 Testing has been done only on ROOT 6.
 Mileage on all other ROOT versions will vary.